gruntwork-io/gruntwork-installer/README.md

 `--binary-name`             | XOR      | The name of a binary to install.<br>Can be any file uploaded as a release asset in `--repo`.<br>You must specify exactly one of `--module-name` or `--binary-name`.
 `--binary-sha256-checksum`  | No       | The SHA256 checksum of the binary specified by `--binary-name`.
 Should be exactly 64 characters..
 `--binary-sha512-checksum`  | No       | The SHA512 checksum of the binary specified by `--binary-name`.
 Should be exactly 128 characters..
-`--module-param`            | No       | A key-value pair of the format `key=value` you wish to pass to the<br> module as a parameter.
-May be used multiple times.<br>See the documentation for each module to find out what parameters it accepts.
+`--module-param`            | No       | A key-value pair of the format `key=value` you wish to pass to the module as a parameter.
+May be used multiple times. <br>Note: a `--` will automatically be appended to the `key` when your module is invoked<br>See the documentation for each module to find out what parameters it accepts.
 `--download-dir`            | No       | The directory to which the module will be downloaded and from which it will be installed.
 `--branch      `            | No       | Download the latest commit from this branch in --repo.
 This is an alternative to --tag,<br>and is used only for testing.
 `--help`                    | No       | Show the help text and exit.